 Glimpse the future and get inspired!

-The Pensacola Maker Faire is Presented by the UWF Hal Marcus College of Science and Engineering.
-The festival site is hosted by the UWF Historic District .
-Both indoor and outdoor exhibits, activities and demonstrations will be set up along Zaragoza Street to Museum Park.
+The Pensacola Maker Faire is presented by the UWF Hal Marcus College of Science and Engineering.
+The festival site is hosted by the UWF Historic Trust.
+Both indoor and outdoor exhibits, activities and demonstrations will be set up in various buildings including The Museum of Commerce, Museum Plaza, Voices of Pensacola and The J. Earle Bowden Building.

 Maker Faire originated in 2006 in the San Francisco Bay Area as a project of the editors of Make: magazine.
 It has since grown into a significant worldwide network of both flagship and independently-produced events.
 Read more on Maker Faire history and the Maker Movement.